jimmyjbling/UNCfold/readme.md

 For example, I want to predict unknown_protien.fasta and I want to do it fast (so using the colabfold approach with mmseqs2).
 Since it hasn;t been sovled before I also was to use templates.
 I would run

 <pre>
-bash uncfold.sh mmseqs2 path/to/unknown_protien.fasta -t
+bash cfold.sh mmseqs2 path/to/unknown_protien.fasta -t
 </pre>

 Please cite